allanglen/c172-flight-sim-panel/README.md

 ### Yoke Mount

-The yoke mount allows a [CH Eclipse Yoke](http://www.chproducts.com/Eclipse-Yoke-v13-d-717.html) to be securely attached to the panel and allow the entire panel to be detached from the desk without disassembly.
+The yoke mount allows a [CH Eclipse Yoke](http://www.chproducts.com/Eclipse-Yoke-v13-d-717.html) to be securely attached to the panel and allows the entire panel to be detached from the desk without disassembly.
 The mount allows the yoke to be lower than it would be if mounted directly to the desk and puts the yoke the correct distance away from the panel.

 ![yoke_mount](yoke_mount/images/yoke_mount.jpg)